Graunder/Godot_Menus/README.md

-Sample main menu, empty options menu with game pausing/unpausing and giving up on top of my [First Person Controller](https://github.com/Graunder/Godot_FirstPersonController).
+Sample main menu, empty options menu with game pausing/unpausing and giving up on top of my [First Person Controller](https://github.com/Graunder/Godot_FirstPersonController) that can be removed and replaced with a different controller.

 Both repos are based on Youtube tutorials and further experimentation.